 As you can see, only one end of the M* allele changes in length (the blue tail depicted above)–this end can and does affect the ultimate coat pattern of the dog.
 However, due to the nature of microarray-based technology, Embark only queries the invariable end–the end that doesn’t change.
 We can reliably detect the invariable end in every merle dog we’ve queried.
 However, if you want to make breeding decisions around merle, the length of the variable end matters.

 Merle coat and breeding

-In general, when breeders apply merle testing as part of their breeding decisions, they’re worried about producing double merle dogs.
+Generally, when breeders apply merle testing as part of their breeding decisions, they’re worried about producing double merle dogs.
 Double merle dogs are dogs with two copies of the classic merle (M) allele.
-These dogs are often dramatically depigmented, as you can appreciate in the pup below, and can have significant visual and hearing impairment.
-Due to its negative effects on quality of life, producing dogs with this genotype is discouraged.
+These dogs are often dramatically depigmented and can have significant visual and hearing impairment.
+Due to its adverse effects on quality of life, producing dogs with this genotype is discouraged.
 A double merle dog will test “M*M*” with Embark.

-This unusual coat pattern, which some might call “minimal merle,” is almost certainly due to mosaicism leading to just a segment of the coat being that patchy merle pattern.
-So if we had gotten this dog tested for specific merle alleles, the genotype might end up as something like Mc/Ma/Ma+.
-However, a dog like this has no issue seeing or hearing.
+However, a dog can have tested “M*M*” on our Embark array and have an unusual coat pattern, which some might call “minimal merle.”
+This is almost certainly due to mosaicism leading to just a segment of the coat being that patchy merle pattern.
+A dog like this has no issue seeing or hearing.
 They could certainly be used in a breeding program, but Mc+ and Ma dogs should not be bred to M dogs as there is a risk of producing a double merle.
-Right now, we can’t tell exactly what M* allele your dog has–just that he or she has it.
-As such, if you plan to use your merle results for breeding, we do suggest that you pursue more detailed testing such as that offered by Tilia Labs (formerly Vemodia).